cfarkas/SARS-CoV-2-freebayes/README.md

 ### Number of variants per genome

-Users can compute the number of variants per genome.
+Users can compute the number of variants per genome as follows.
 Inside all_variants folder, do:

 ```
-ulimit -s 299999
+ulimit -s 299999 && ulimit -n 1000000
 {
 vcf= ls -1 EPI_*.vcf
 for vcf in EPI_*.vcf; do grep -P 'NC_045512.2\t' ${vcf} -c